Lund School of Economics and Management

 The Lund University School of Economics and Management (LUSEM) or Ekonomihögskolan i Lund is a business school at Lund University in Lund, Sweden.
 The educational quality is certified by EQUIS, AMBA, and AACSB.

-It was founded and financed by Holger Crafoord.
+Its main building was founded and financed by Holger Crafoord.

 Rankings

 Lund University is highly ranked in international comparisons.
 Lund University is consistently ranked among the Times Higher Education World University Rankings in recent years.
-In 2019, Lund University was placed 98th, and in the Business and Economics ranking LUSEM was placed 80th.
+In 2025, Lund University was placed 95th, and in the Business and Economics ranking LUSEM was placed 87th.

 Education

+Bachelor programs

 The Lund University School of Economics and Management offers the following Bachelor of Science programs: